HOW TO SNOWSHOE: BEGINNER TIPS FOR FINDING A TRAIL, GEAR & MORE

 What is Snowshoeing?

-It’s a great activity for people who can’t do more vigorous snow sports or are looking to take up a winter sport that is less risky or physically demanding than others like skiing.
+It’s a great activity for people who can’t do more vigorous snow sports or are looking to take up a winter sport that is less risky or physically demanding than others like skiing or snowboarding.
 However, you can increase the difficulty by snowshoeing on steeper, more mountainous terrain.
 A flat and rolling terrain is much more suitable for beginners and is a great way to get used to snowshoeing since you’ll be using certain muscles differently than you might be used to.